 January 21, 2019

-Life science validation projects –– particularly those in heavily regulated industries like medical device and pharmaceutical manufacturing –– often require a team of professionals sourced from internal functional areas as well as outside resourcing firms capable of filling internal gaps and bringing firsthand experience and specialized expertise to bear.
+Life science validation projects –– particularly those in heavily regulated industries like medical device and pharmaceutical manufacturing –– often require a multi-disciplinary team of professionals sourced from internal functional areas as well as outside resourcing firms capable of filling internal gaps and bringing firsthand experience and specialized expertise to bear.

 Regardless of the specific type of validation work being done, quality outcomes are increasingly reliant on creating these cross-functional teams that are built and managed in a way that recognizes the abilities, incentives, and limitations of each stakeholder and points them toward the same objective.